seifkhelifi/job-multi-agent-recommender/README.md

 The main entry point for the application is `main.py`.
 This file initializes the agents, sets up the LangGraph workflow, and starts the Flask server.

-## Usage

-Provide examples of how to interact with the API or use the application.
-Include sample requests and expected responses.

 ## Contributing